Ph.D. Program in Health education and promotion

 - Advanced Epidemiological Research Methods (3 hrs)

 - Data Management/Computer Technology (3 hrs)

 Total (72 hrs)

 The program has other requirements depending on student’s educational background, training, and related experiences.
-If you want more information on the program and/or have questions, feel free to contact Dr. Angelia Paschal at (205) 348-5708 or firstname.lastname@example.org.
+For more information please contact us.